krprzenioslo/Hystrixwiki2/Configuration.md

    .withExecutionIsolationThreadTimeoutInMilliseconds(int value)
 ```

-This would be injected into a constructor of HystrixCommand similar to this:
+You would insert a command of this sort into a `HystrixCommand` constructor in a manner similar to this:

 ```java
     public HystrixCommandInstance(int id) {